-C. A student/applicant must proceed with a complaint in good faith.
+- C. A student/applicant must proceed with a complaint in good faith.
 A student/applicant who knowingly and intentionally files a false complaint, abuses this policy, or files a malicious or frivolous complaint may be subject to discipline.
 Discipline shall be taken in accordance with Section 41301, Title 5, California Code of Regulations.
-Such disciplinary action shall not be deemed to be retaliation under this executive order.

-- D. Both the student/applicant and the accused shall have the right to identify witnesses and other evidence for consideration; however, the CSU shall decide which witnesses and evidence are relevant and significant to the issues raised. - E. If the student/applicant, the accused, a witness, the campus investigator/CO designee, or other necessary person involved in the complaint process is unavailable because of any reason deemed to be legitimate by the campus investigator/CO designee, the timelines in this executive order will be automatically adjusted according to the period of absence.
-The student/applicant will receive written notification of the period of extension. - F. Timelines set forth herein may also be extended by mutual agreement.
-If the student/applicant does not agree or does not respond to the CSU's request for a timeline extension, the CSU will respond to the complaint/appeal within the timelines set forth in this executive order.
-In that event, the response will be interim in nature as it will be based upon the information available at the time.
-The interim response will note that the investigation/review is continuing until the CSU is satisfied its duty to respond appropriately to the allegation(s) has been discharged.
+Such disciplinary action shall not be deemed to be retaliation under this executive order. - D. Both the student/applicant and the accused shall have the right to identify witnesses and other evidence for consideration; however, the CSU shall decide which witnesses and evidence are-relevant and significant to the issues raised. - E. If the student/applicant, the accused, a-witness, the campus investigator/CO designee, or other necessary person involved in the complaint process is unavailable because of any reason deemed to be legitimate by the campus investigator/CO designee, the timelines in this executive order will be automatically adjusted according to the period of absence.
+The student/applicant will receive written notification of the period of extension. - F. Timelines set-forth herein-may-also be extended by mutual agreement.
+If the student/applicant does not agree or does-not-respond to the CSU's request for a timeline extension, the CSU will respond to the complaint/appeal within the timelines set forth in this executive order.
+In that event, the response will be interim in nature-as it will be based upon the information available at the time.
+The interim response will note that the investigation/review is-continuing until the CSU is satisfied its duty to-respond appropriately to the allegation(s) has been discharged.
 The interim response should include a summary of the allegations, a description of the investigative/review process, and should also provide the student/applicant with an anticipated date of completion of the investigation/review, whereupon the final response will be issued. - G. When submitting a complaint or issuing a Level I or II response, personal delivery or certified mail shall be used.
 If personal delivery is used, a signature acknowledging the calendar date of delivery shall be obtained which will establish the date of filing or response.
 If certified mail delivery is used, the postmark shall establish the date of response or filing. - H. The CSU is not obligated under this executive order to investigate a complaint not timely filed under its provisions.
-Regardless, the CSU may investigate the underlying allegations of any discrimination/harassment/retaliation complaint against the CSU and/or a CSU employee if it determines the circumstances warrant investigation.
-Also, if the circumstances warrant, the CSU may waive the time limits and choose to process the complaint under the complaint process set forth herein. - I. The CSU is committed to academic freedom assuring that all persons may exercise rights of free expression, speech and assembly; however, those rights do not allow any form of unlawful discrimination, harassment or retaliation.
-More detailed information about academic freedom may be found on the American Association of University Professors website (http://www.aaup.org/AAUP/issues/AF).
+Regardless, the CSU may investigate the underlying allegations of any discrimination/harassment/retallation complaint against the CSU and/or a CSU employee if it determines the circumstances warrant investigation.
+Also, if the circumstances warrant, the CSU may waive the time limits and choose to process the complaint under the complaint process set forth herein.